 Since its inception in the 1940s, industrial hygiene has become mandatory.
-All North American and the majority of Western employers implement an industrial hygiene - or occupational health, if you're in Europe - program.
+Consequently, all North American and the majority of Western employers implement an industrial hygiene - or if you're in Europe - program.

 What is Industrial Hygiene?

 Industrial hygienists specialize in engineering, chemistry, physics, or related science.
 As a result, mid- to very high-risk industries keep workers healthy and safe by employing industrial hygienists.